CyVerse-learning-materials/SciApps_guide/maizecode.rst

      |de_result|

      ..
 Note::
         Each line describes a gene and contains 7 fields: the gene name, posterior probability of being equally expressed (PPEE), posterior probability of being differentially expressed (PPDE), posterior fold change of Sample 1 over Sample 2 (PostFC), real fold change of Sample 1 over Sample 2 (RealFC), mean count of Sample 1 (C1Mean) and mean count of Sample 2 (C2Mean).
 For fold changes, PostFC is recommended over the RealFC.
-For more details, please check `this tutorial <https://github.com/bli25broad/RSEM_tutorial>`_.
+For more details, please check `the tutorial <https://github.com/bli25broad/RSEM_tutorial>`_.

 ----